mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 }
 ```

 The entire response is sent as a JWT format.
-So the final response will look as below.
+So the final response will look like:
 ```
   "response" : "base64urlencode(header).base64urlencode(payload).base64urlencode(signature)"
 ```
 ---

+# Management Server and Management Client

-# 7. Management Server Functionalities and Interactions
+## Management Server Functionalities and Interactions
 The management server has the following objectives.

 1. Validate the devices to ensure its a genuine device from the respective device provider.
 This can be achieved using the device info and the certificates for the Foundational Trust Module.